Franklin County Court Records

 Franklin County Criminal Court Records

 Requesting records from a court.
-For copies of complaints, dispositions, or other filings, contact the clerk’s office at the court where the case was filed.
+For copies of complaints, dispositions, or other filings, contact the clerk's office at the court where the case was filed.
 In the Superior Court, the Clerk of Courts at (413) 775-7400 handles criminal record requests.
-In the District Courts, direct inquiries to the Greenfield office at (413) 774-5533 or the Orange office at (978) 544-8277.
+For District Court matters, reach the Greenfield office at (413) 774-5533 or the Orange office at (978) 544-8277.

 Statewide criminal history (CORI).
 The Massachusetts Department of Criminal Justice Information Services (DCJIS) maintains Criminal Offender Record Information for the entire state.
-Individuals can request their own CORI or another person’s open-access CORI through the iCORI system:
+You can request your own CORI or another person's open-access CORI through the iCORI system:

-Online iCORI registration requires a valid Massachusetts driver’s license or state ID.
-Individuals without a Massachusetts ID must submit the Personal Request Form by mail to DCJIS.
+Online iCORI registration requires a valid Massachusetts driver's license or state ID.
+If you don't have a Massachusetts ID, submit the Personal Request Form by mail to DCJIS.
 The DCJIS office is located at 200 Arlington Street, Suite 2200, Chelsea, MA 02150, and can be reached at (617) 660-4613.

 Sheriff's Office records.
 Arrest reports, incident records, and process service documents are maintained by the Franklin County Sheriff's Office: